journeadrien/autoscoring_centrioles/README.md

 # autoscoring_centrioles

 ## Project Goal:
-Machine learning based model that takes as input any 3D images from a microscope with DAPI channel for the nuclei and two others channels for the centrioles and gives as output the segmentation of nuclei and their corresponding centrioles as well as statistics.
+Centrioles are barrel-shaped structures that are essential for cellular division.
+Deregulation of centrosome numbers has long been proposed to contribute to genome instability and tumor formation, whereas mutations in centrosomal proteins have recently been genetically linked to microcephaly and dwarfism.
+In this project, we proposed an automated counting of the centrosome (currently done manually).
+It is a machine learning-based model that takes as input any 3D images from a microscope with DAPI channel for the nuclei and two other channels for the centrioles and gives as output the segmentation of nuclei and their corresponding centrioles.

 ## Global Strategy: